Provisioning Services 7 and Server 2012 Group Managed Service Account

 Citrix released Provisioning Services version 7 (PVS7) with support for running on Microsoft Windows Server 2012.
 Server 2012 has a really nice new feature called Group Managed Service Accounts (gMSA).
-Even though Citrix had to test installing PVS7 on Server 2012, I found out that Citrix never tested using gMSA for the Stream or SOAP services.
-This article is my attempt to see if PVS7 will allow the use of a gMSA for the Stream and SOAP services.
+Even though Citrix had to test installing PVS7 on Server 2012, I found that Citrix never tested using gMSA for the Stream or SOAP services.
+This article is my attempt to see if PVS7 will allow a gMSA for the Stream and SOAP services.

 I have absolutely no idea if PVS7 running on Server 2012 will work with a gMSA or not.
-Citrix says it should work but the articles I have read from Microsoft make it seem like the application must be written to support and work with gMSA.
-You will find out the same time I do whether this experiment will work.
+Citrix says it should work, but the articles I have read from Microsoft make it seem like the application must be written to support and work with gMSA.
+You will find out at the same time I do whether this experiment will work.

 To get more information on gMSA, please read this TechNet article.

 There are three requirements to use a gMSA: